Art Modell: Impact of move

 When the Seattle SuperSonics moved to Oklahoma City, Oklahoma, in 2008, the owners agreed to leave the "SuperSonics" name, logo, and colors in Seattle for a possible future NBA franchise; however the items would remain the property of the Oklahoma City team along with other "assets" including championship banners and trophies.
 The team was subsequently renamed the Oklahoma City Thunder.
 Both the Thunder and any future Seattle NBA team will also "share" the SuperSonics' history.

-Modell was a Hall of Fame finalist in 2001 and a semifinalist in 2004, 2005, 2006, 2007, 2009, 2010, and 2011.
+Modell was a Hall of Fame finalist in 2001 and a semifinalist in 2004, 2005, 2006, 2007, 2009, 2010, and 2011 and was denied each and every time.

 The original Browns were considered one of the NFL's flagship franchises, as well as an institution by many Northern Ohioans.
 He never returned to Cleveland after 1996.
 When Browns kicking legend Lou "The Toe" Groza died in 2000, Modell did not appear.

 Browns' final game at Municipal Stadium (1995)

-When the final game was played in Cleveland Municipal Stadium in 1995, there were more people outside it protesting the move than inside enjoying their last Browns game before the three-year deactivation.
+When the final game was played in Cleveland Municipal Stadium in 1995, there were more people outside it protesting the move than inside enjoying the potential last Browns game.
 The protesters were acknowledged by the NBC announcing crew.
-Former NFL head coach Mike Ditka said, "...these are some of the best fans in the NFL.
-I said that when I came here with my Bears.
-They (the Cleveland sports fans) don't deserve this.
-If Modell had any sort of sense of dignity he would have sold the team."
+Several players remained on the field after the game and did laps around the stadium to slap hands with fans, while others took out stadium seats and sod.
+Modell was not present for the game.
+Months after the game, the deal to bring the Browns back in 1999 was announced.